openfoodfacts/food-logging/README.md

 The Metadata in an export provides a translation between the human readable column names and enumerations used in the Meals file and standardized representations of these.
 Applications with limited user-customization could potentially hard-code this Metadata file (per user language supported) if their exports always include the same standard column names.

-The main component of the Metadata file is the "columns" property which is an array of objects describing each column in the Meals CSV file.
-Each column object has a name property, matching the column heading used in the CSV file, and a "type", which determines the standardized property the column represents.
+The main component of the Metadata file is the "columns" property which is a single object with a key for each column name mentioned in the Meals CSV file.
+The value associated with each column is an object whose "type" column will determine the standardized property the column represents.
 Additional attributes, specific to the type, will identify other data relevant to that property, e.g. the standard nutrient code and unit for a "facet" column.

-The order of columns in the CSV does not need to match the order of the columns in the metadata, but the order in the metadata may be used when generating a CSV file from raw meal data.

 The full list of properties on the root Metadata object are as follows: